secured lock Secured with SHA-256 Encryption

 Road Fatalities in Tennessee

-Let’s move on to a more sobering topic: traffic fatalities.
+Next, let’s examine traffic fatalities.
 How do they occur?
 What factors contribute to them?
-Are certain types of vehicles more likely to be involved in fatal accidents?
+Are certain vehicles more likely to be involved in fatal accidents?

 Fatal Crashes by Weather Condition and Light Condition